Bedrest Challenges and Successes

 - Upper-body strengthener: Pull your abs in and draw your shoulders back and down as you raise your arms out to the sides at shoulder height and bend your elbows 90 degrees.
 Inhale, then exhale as you press your arms overhead, squeezing your arm, shoulder and upper back muscles.
 Keep squeezing as you slowly lower your arms.
 Repeat 10-15 times.
 Benefits Increases upper-body strength and stamina (you’ll need these to carry your baby and all her gear!) and improves posture.

 - Lower-leg mobility: Stretch your legs out in front of you and pull your abs in.
 Roll your ankles clockwise10 times, then switch directions.
 Next, flex your feet, pointing your toes toward your knees.
 Repeat 10 times.
 Benefits Increases lower-leg circulation and helps maintain strength and flexibility.

 Keep your expectations realistic after delivery.
 Be prepared to cut yourself some postpartum slack.
 Factoring in all your body has been through, you may not have the same strength or capacity that you had before.
-So give yourself a chance to recover, and plan on building back up to your former fitness level slowly.
-Walking, yoga and swimming are good activities to get back into the game.
+So give yourself a chance to recover, and plan on building back up to your former fitness level slowly. wearing a belly binder will make movement and your recovery easier.
+Where it when walking and doing yoga.
+Swimming is also excellent to get back into the game.
 With consistent effort on your part and help from your team, you will get there!